hbstack/site/content/news/node-packages/index.md

 ## What Is This?

-The `@hbstack/node-packages` is a meta packages that includes all requirements of HB Framework, such as Autoprefixer, PostCSS, PurgeCSS and RTLCSS, which is used to simplify the installation of dependencies.
+The `@hbstack/node-packages` is a meta package that includes all requirements of HB Framework, such as Autoprefixer, PostCSS, PurgeCSS and RTLCSS, which is used to simplify the installation of dependencies.

 ## Migration